gruntwork-io/terraform-google-network/README.md

 Networks are global, and a single network can be used for all of your GCP resources across all regions.
 Subnetworks, ranges of IP addresses within a single region, can be used to usefully partition your private network IP space.

+## What's a Module?

+A Module is a canonical, reusable, best-practices definition for how to run a single piece of infrastructure, such as a database or server cluster.
+Each Module is written using a combination of [Terraform](https://www.terraform.io/) and scripts (mostly bash) and include automated tests, documentation, and examples.
+It is maintained both by the open source community and companies that provide commercial support.

+Instead of figuring out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production.
+And instead of maintaining all that infrastructure code yourself, you can leverage the work of the Module community to pick up infrastructure improvements through a version number bump.

 ## Who maintains this Module?